 database if it exists.
 This pattern is simply to allow us to run the

-same program to create the Tracks
+same program to create the Track

 table over and over again